eexfu/XR/README.md

 - On the home page, select **Left Hand** or **Right Hand** to enter the game and set your dominant hand.
 - In VR mode, the paddle will follow your controller's position and rotation, supporting a variety of real-life hitting gestures.
 - Use the "Reset Pose" button to recalibrate your view if needed.
+- Aim for the target area on the table for bonus points and extra lives.
+- The game gets faster as you return more balls—how long can you survive?

 ---